House managers to use new Capitol security footage in their case against Trump on Wednesday - KION546

 House managers to use new Capitol security footage in their case against Trump on Wednesday

-House impeachment managers begin their two-day presentation Wednesday looking to convince skeptical Republican senators that former President Donald Trump was responsible for the deadly January 6 riot at the US Capitol where insurrectionists attacked the Capitol and disrupted the peaceful transfer of power.
+House impeachment managers are beginning the second day of Donald Trump's Senate impeachment trial Wednesday looking to convince skeptical Republican senators that the former president was responsible for the deadly January 6 riot at the US Capitol where insurrectionists violently disrupted the peaceful transfer of power.

 The managers will show never-before-seen Capitol security footage in their presentation to demonstrate the extent of the violence that occurred and the threat the rioters posed to everyone in the Capitol, according to senior aides on the House impeachment team.
 The aides told reporters that the footage would be used as part of a compelling presentation that shows a view of the "extreme violence" on January 6, as the managers argue that the rioters were incited by Trump.